garimakapila/Protein-Interactions-Predictor/README.md

 ```

 5.
-Doing 'python run.py' prints instructions for how to use this program:
+Running 'python run.py' prints instructions for how to use this program:
 ```
 Enter two species to transfer interactions from, or one species to transfer all other organism protein interactions from, or "arguments.txt" as input